markcda/cc-server-kit/README.md

 State-of-art simple and powerful web server based on `salvo`.
 Provides extended tracing, configuration-over-YAML, QUIC/HTTP3, MessagePack support, ACME, OpenAPI and OpenTelemetry features by default, with one step to CORS and WebSockets.

+## How's it work

+1. You load configuration from the file on the startup via `load_generic_config` function.
+2. You start logging, check config for misconfigurations and load the state - all just via `load_generic_state` function.
+3. You create your own `salvo::Router` and then generate server's `Future` and handle by `start` function.
+4. You manually start awaiting `server`.

 ## 4 Quick start steps

 1. Create `Setup` struct.
 2. Create simple endpoints.
 3. Create `server-example.yaml` file in crate root.
-4. Just setup your application in 7 lines in `main`.
+4. Just setup your application in 5 lines in `main`.

 YAML configuration example: